kDurg/hueLights/README.md

 # hueLights
-Basic Node server to control hue lights
+[IN PROGRESS] Next.js to control Philips Hue lights